Manger Things

-"Manger Things" is the 16th episode of the thirty-second season of the American animated television series "The Simpsons", and the 700th episode in all.
+"Manger Things" is the sixteenth episode of the thirty-second season of the American animated television series The Simpsons, and the 700th episode overall.
 It aired in the United States on Fox on March 21, 2021.
 The episode was directed by Steven Dean Moore and written by Rob LaZebnik.

+In this episode, Homer and Marge tell the story of how Homer helped Maude give birth to Todd Flanders.
+The episode received mixed reviews.

 The couch gag is animated by Bill Plympton, his seventh episode for The Simpsons.

 Plot

-While decorating a Christmas Tree in 2021, Bart discovers an ornament reading, "Todd's First Christmas", and asks Marge the story behind the decoration.

-Back in 2014, Homer and Marge arrive at the meeting at the Springfield Nuclear Power Plant.
+While decorating a Christmas tree, Bart discovers an ornament reading, "Todd's First Christmas", and asks Marge for the story behind the decoration.
+Six years earlier, Homer and Marge go to the Christmas party at the Springfield Nuclear Power Plant.
 Although Homer promises not to drink, Lenny and Carl spike his soda, making him drunk enough to mock Mr. Burns.
-Marge, seemingly appalled by Homer's behavior, refuses to let him inside the house for Christmas, leaving him to wander town until Ned Flanders lets him join his family, despite his pregnant wife, Maude's, obvious displeasure.
-Homer eats the Christmas ham, begins having hallucinations of Hell from a painting, ruins Grace, and teaches Rod to swear, prompting Maude to kick him out of their house.
-Homer goes to Moe's Tavern, where Moe shows him a secret room above the garage.
+Marge, appalled by Homer's behavior, refuses to let him inside the house for Christmas, leaving him to wander town.
+Eventually, Ned Flanders lets him stay at his house.

+A pregnant Maude does not appreciate Ned letting Homer stay with them.
+She lets him stay in Ned's room that is dedicated to Jesus.
+Homer eats the Christmas ham and has hallucinations of Hell from a painting.
+Meanwhile, Bart and Lisa are missing Homer and wonder where he is.
+After Homer ruins grace and is a bad influence on Rod, Maude kicks him out of their house.
+When Homer goes to Moe's Tavern, Moe shows him a secret room located above the Simpsons' garage where he can be close to his family.

 On Christmas Eve, Bart and Lisa offer to give up all their toys for Christmas in exchange for Homer coming home.
 Marge agrees on the condition that he does one selfless deed.
-Overhearing this, Homer tries baking Christmas cookies, only to burn the kitchen.
+Overhearing this, Homer tries baking cookies, but he burns the kitchen.
 Suddenly, Maude goes into labor, while Ned is out delivering Christmas turkeys to the poor.
-Homer rushes to assist Maude with the birth while unaware that Marge is watching.
-Marge and Homer reconcile, while Maude and Ned decide to name the baby Todd Homer.
+Homer goes to assist Maude with the birth while unaware that Marge is watching.
+Marge and Homer reconcile, while Maude and Ned decide to name the baby Todd, whose middle name is Homer.

-In the tag, Bart scares Rod and Todd with Grampa's missing dentures, which he searches for as Homer and Marge make out in the secret room with Moe surreptitiously watching.
+In the tag, Bart scares Rod and Todd with Grampa's missing dentures while Homer and Marge spend time in the secret room with Moe surreptitiously watching.
 The credits feature Christmas cards from various Springfield residents.